inverse/personal-site/_posts/2020-04-08-washing-machine-cycle-notifications.md

           {% endif %}{% endraw %}
 ```

-_You could probably achieve similiar behaviour in Nodered but I wanted to keep this logic in Home Assistant for now._
+_You could probably achieve similar behaviour in Node-Red but I wanted to keep this logic in Home Assistant for now._

 ## Notification Side